fkresna/blackJack/README.md

     - Stand
     - Hit

-   The game should continue until 60% of the cards have been used.
+   The game should continue until 60% of the cards have been dealt at the end of a hand.
 Upon reaching that point the game will end.
-   The game will keep track of how many hands were won and loss by the player.
+   The game will keep track of how many hands were won and lost by the player.

-   To begin with the dealer and player will receive 2 cards.
+   To begin with the dealer and player will receive 2 cards each.
    The player has the option to "Hit" or "Stand".
+If the player's cards total is greater than 21 the player busts and play continues to the dealer.

    Once the player stands the dealer will play out his hand.
-   The dealer must hit at 16 or lower.
-And must stand on 17 and above.
+   The dealer must hit at 16 or lower and must stand on 17 and above, unless it is a soft 17.

+   If both player and dealer have the same total number or both bust the game is considered a tie and play continues with a new hand.

    ## Technology

    You can use any technology you find appropriate to write the game.
-   It can be backend or front end driven.
+   It can be backend or frontend driven.

-   You may save states using Sessions, Cookies, Database or Cache.
+   You may save states using Sessions, Cookies, Database, Cache, or any other method you prefer.
-   If you prefer to work in a Framework, you can, but not necessary.
+   If you prefer to work in a Framework, you can, but it is not necessary.

    You can load any composer packages you like.

    ## References

    You can use any major references, such as PHP.net, MySQL.com, Package documentation and so on.
-   You may not copy any similar public code.
+   You may not copy any similar code.

    ## Infrastructure